kubernetes/minikube/site/content/en/docs/Contributing/triage.md

 1. Issues without a `kind/` or `triage/` label
 1. Issues without a `priority/` label
-1. `triage/needs-information` issues which the user has followed up on
+1. `triage/needs-information` issues which the user has followed up on, and now require a response.

 ## Categorization